DebbieOjay/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this folder contains changing owners and group owners respectively
+this folder contains changing owners